Study Finds Link Between Hair Straighteners and Uterine Cancer

 The study determined that women who reported frequently using chemical hair straighteners (at least 4 times over the previous year) were more than 2.5 times more likely to develop uterine cancer compared to women who never used the products.

 Over 60% of the women who participated in the study identified as African American.
-It is important to note that the research did not find the relationship between hair straightener use and incidence of uterine cancer differed by race.
+It is important to note that the research did not find the relationship between hair straightener use and the incidence of uterine cancer differed by race.
 However, "because Black women use hair straightening or relaxer products more frequently and tend to initiate use at earlier ages than other races and ethnicities, these findings may be even more relevant for them," said Che-Jung Chang, Ph.D., a co-author of this study.

 Related Article: Hair Straighteners Cancer Lawsuit